Decentralized Affine Transformation for Scalable and Safe Multi-Agent Aerial Coordination: Introduction

 Consensus and containment control represent two foundational paradigms in decentralized multi-agent coordination.
 Consensus protocols, in particular, have been extensively studied and widely applied across diverse domains, including formation control of unmanned vehicles \cite{chang2025consensus, ma2024consensus}, distributed sensing and coverage \cite{facinelli2019gas, pasek2022review}, flocking and swarming dynamics \cite{fernando2021flocking, epp2024ota}, cooperative decision-making \cite{stankovic2023tdlearning, bassolillo2025mh}, and network load balancing \cite{brooks1996sensorfusion, pasek2022review}.
 Their stability and convergence properties have been rigorously characterized for communication networks without delays and those subject to delays \cite{olfati2004consensus, li2010consensus, li2010distributed}.

 Containment control has been extensively studied over the last decade \cite{thummalapeta2023survey,haghshenas2015containment,li2021containment,bechlioulis2024robust,xu2025containment}.
-Early work on containment control investigated distributed containment under stationary and dynamic leaders \cite{wang2010distributed}, introduced the concept of robust containment control \cite{su2011robust}, developed decentralized leader–follower coordination under fixed and switching communication topologies \cite{ni2010leader}, and proposed a model-reference adaptive control framework \cite{meng2010distributed}.
+Early work on containment control investigated distributed containment under stationary and dynamic leaders \cite{wang2010distributed}, introduced the concept of robust containment control \cite{su2011robust}, developed decentralized leader--follower coordination under fixed and switching communication topologies \cite{ni2010leader}, and proposed a model-reference adaptive control framework \cite{meng2010distributed}.
 In \cite{thummalapeta2023survey}, the authors comprehensively review key concepts, communication frameworks, dynamics modeling, and controller design strategies in containment control.
 Containment control of heterogeneous linear multi-agent systems has been studied in \cite{wang2010distributed,haghshenas2015containment}.
 Containment control guided by multiple leaders in the presence of input constraints is addressed in \cite{li2021containment}.
 Assuming each agent is modeled by high-order dynamics, containment control is demonstrated in \cite{meng2010distributed} under nonconvex inputs and delays, while accounting for realistic constraints.
 Safety and collision avoidance is one main challenge of multi-agent coordination to ensure scalability.
-Control Barrier Function (CBF) has been widely accepted by the control community to ensure collision avoidance.
-CBF-based quadratic programs were developed in \cite{ames2017control} to evaluated safety of the safety critical systems.
-CBF has been applied in \cite{notomista2020constraint, wang2017safety, glotfelter2017nonsmooth}.
+Recent learning-based methods obtain safe UAV control through learned policies with formal guarantees: safe reinforcement learning from human demonstration has been applied to adaptive hierarchical quadcopter control \cite{tan2026adaptive}, and fixed-time stochastic learning has been developed for human--UAV interaction under state and input constraints \cite{tan2026fixed}.
+These methods enforce safety at the level of a single vehicle or a human--vehicle pair, and are complementary to the team-level geometric safety certificate pursued in this work.

 The corresponding author has extensively investigated the concept of decentralized AT over the past decade \cite{rastgoftar2021safe, rastgoftar2022integration, rastgoftar2021scalable}.
 Inspired by the principles of continuum mechanics, AT has also been referred to as a \textit{homogeneous transformation} in previous work, characterized by a Jacobian matrix and a rigid-body translation.
 By applying the polar decomposition of the Jacobian matrix into rotation, shear deformation, and axial deformation, formal guarantees for agent containment and inter-agent collision avoidance are provided by constraining the axial deformation of the homogeneous transformation \cite{rastgoftar2021safe, rastgoftar2021scalable}.